grantcarthew/start-prototype/docs/cli/start-config.md

 **Behavior:**

-Shows the effective configuration after merging global and local configs.
+Shows the effective configuration after merging global and local configs from all configuration files (config.toml, agents.toml, roles.toml, contexts.toml, tasks.toml).
 Displays:

 - Which values come from global vs local config
-- All sections: settings, agents, contexts, roles
+- All sections: settings, agents, contexts, roles, tasks
 - Missing optional files are noted but not shown as errors

 **Output (both global and local exist):**